DoclerLabs/hexUnit/README.md

 - Tests and suites are generated with annotations.
 No inheritance and implementation needed.
 - Asynchronous testing.
-- Solution event based: Define your own console/system to display/write your results.
+- Solution event based.
+Define your own console/system to display/write your results.
 - Compatible with NodeJS for Travis integration.

 ## List of metadatas
-- test
+- @test
-- async
+- @async
-- ignore
+- @ignore
-- setUp
+- @setUp
-- tearDown
+- @tearDown
-- beforeClass
+- @beforeClass
-- afterClass
+- @afterClass
-- suite
+- @suite

 ## Assertions provided